 - Has your program achieved year-over-year growth?

 The points we’ve made highlight some critical Business of Wellness™ concepts to consider with self-managed and PIMS-managed wellness plans.
-But it’s also important not to neglect additional concepts, such as membership clubs, treatment programs, and promotions for daycare, grooming, and other services.
+But it’s also important not to neglect additional concepts, such as membership clubs, chronic illness programs, and promotions for daycare, grooming, and other services.

 (Read a deep-dive about successful wellness plan programs.)